 Intuition Arises from the Body

-In the early 1960's, psychotherapist Eugene Gendlin discovered what type of person progressed in therapy, and what type did not.
+In the early 1960s, psychotherapist Eugene Gendlin discovered what type of person progressed in therapy, and what type did not.
 He found that unsuccessful therapy clients stayed mentally articulate through the entire therapy session, and they did not sense into their bodies.

+One way to access hidden inner conflicts is to engage in a simple spontaneous art-making process.
 I like to offer the activity of spontaneous collage to anyone who tends to over-think their lives.
-Creating a collage involves randomly choosing imagery and words from a magazine, and gluing them together in an intuitive way.
+Creating an intuitive collage involves randomly choosing imagery and words from a magazine, and glueing them together in an intuitive way.

 It is quite easy to symbolically see how the various parts of our personality want different things.
-Inner conflict arises from opposing aspects of self having different goals for our happiness.
-And, inner conflict creates emotional pain.
+Inner conflict creates confusion and frustration because opposing aspects have different goals for our happiness.

-Intuition arises when we are emotionally and psychologically integrated.
+Intuition arises when we are emotionally integrated within.
 To heal inner conflict, we can learn how to spend equal time with the opposite sides of our nature.
-If we nurture the thinking aspect of our nature to the exclusion of our feeling nature, our emotional pain will secretly accumulate in our shadow.
-And, our inner conflicts will become even more painful.
+If we nurture one aspect of our nature to the exclusion of another our nature, emotional pain accumulates.

-If we express only one side of ourselves in our daily life, expressing the opposite of what we normally think or feel through art making can feel very liberating.
-Allowing "forbidden" feelings to emerge through creative expression can incite powerful integration.
+Inner polarities need equal love and attention.
+If we only express only one side of ourselves in daily life, expressing the opposite of what we normally feel through art making can feel very liberating.
+Inviting "forbidden" feelings to emerge through creative expression can incite powerful integration.